joecorcoran/corcoran.online/_posts/2015-08-02-how-we-talk-about-conference-lineups.md

 largely forgettable.
 In my experience, the hit rate has been largely the same for speakers of whom I had previously never heard.

 So what really constitutes a great conference lineup?
-I would consider a conference to be really attractive, if:
+For me, a conference looks really attractive when:

 1. The speakers are as diverse as possible;
 1. The subjects of the talks are as diverse as possible, within the constraints of the